swcarpentry/governance/minutes/2023/230531Minutes.md

 ### Lesson Program Governor Handbook
 Toby updates us saying that this will be available very soon and will be on docs.carpentries.org.
+Follow-up action by Toby: pull request to add the LPGC Handbook to docs.carpentries.org - carpentries/docs.carpentries.org#911

 ### Define long-term discussions.
 These include our relationship with the Incubator, a review of available curricula, and defining what is especially lacking in our program.
+Sam mentions qualitative analysis and digital tools for the humanities.
 We leave this point for later.

 We finally define our next meeting date as July 6th, 8am UTC.